zack466/ZPCalc/README.md

  - `nand` - returns the 0 if the top two elements are both true, 1 otherwise
  - `nor` - returns 1 if the top two elements are false, 0 otherwise
  - `switch` - if the top element is true, then the second top element, otherwise the third
+ - `truep` - returns 1 if the top element is truthy, otherwise 0 (this should do nothing)
- - `zerop` - returns 1 if the top element is 0, otherwise 0
+ - `falsep` - returns 1 if the top element is falsy, otherwise 0 (this should do the same as `zerop`)
- - `onep` - returns 1 if the top element is 1, otherwise 0
+ - `zerop` - returns 1 if the top element is 0, otherwise 0 (this should do the same as `falsep`)
  - `plusp` - returns 1 if the top element is positive, otherwise 0
  - `minusp` - returns 1 if the top element is negative, otherwise 0
  - `evenp` - returns 1 if the top element is even, otherwise 0